unused/rubyists-lets-go/README.md

-# rubyists-lets-go
+# Rubyists, Lets Go

-Look at Go from a Rubyists point of view
+Look at Go from a Rubyists point of view.
+A presentation and some go code examples.